wbuchanan/crossvalidate/README.md

 - [ ] Should the kfold option cause the splitting to generate K-Folds in the validation set?
 Should this be an option?
 - [ ] Are we handling time-series/panel train/test splits in the best/most common way?
-- [ ] Should the type for tpoint be changed to string asis so we can test for no value instead of -999 to avoid any potential clashes with dates?
+- [ ] Change the type for tpoint to string asis so we can test for no value instead of -999 to avoid any potential clashes with dates and to allow users to specify values like `td(01jan2024)`.
+- [ ] Update handling for xt cases to check : char \_dta[iis] and : char \_dta[tis]
+for the panel and time variables instead of handling an error from a call to `xtset`.

 ### Testing
 Here are things that we need to test for this program: